top of page

 If you find yourself running low on space, you have several options:

-• Add external storage: You can easily boost your storage with an SD card or an external drive.
-This can be a more cost-effective solution compared to purchasing a new device.
+• Add external storage: You can add more space with an SD card or an external drive.
+This is often cheaper than buying a new device.

-• Upgrade your device: If possible, consider switching to a device with a larger internal storage capacity.
+• Upgrade your device: If possible, switch to a device with more internal storage.
 This gives you more room for your files and apps.

 • Use cloud storage: You can move some of your files to the cloud with services like Google Drive or Dropbox.
 This allows you to free up space on your device while still having access to your data.